curiouscarp/curiouscarp.github.io/_pages/about.md

 # **👋 Hi there.**<br/>**I'm Zach Gruber.**

+Thanks for stopping by!

-I am an undergraduate at Vanderbilt University studying economics and computer science with a minor in applied math.
+I am an undergraduate at Vanderbilt University interested in trading and global macroeconomics.

-I designed this GitHub Pages site to be a contemplative journal to share some of my thoughts.
+I designed this GitHub Pages site to be a contemplative journal.
 Stay tuned...